syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * text

-Binds the text field name in the dataSource to the prioritySettings text.
-These text gets listed out in the priority field of the appointment window.
+Binds text field name in the dataSource to prioritySettings text.
+These text gets listed out in priority field of the appointment window.

 ### prioritySettings.value 'string'
 {:#members:prioritySettings-value }